Behavioral finance FAQ / Glossary (Noise)

 The "Sound of silence" as the song says.

-This makes it differ from a signal
+This makes it differ from a true signal (see that word).

-Not only a noise does not bring anything relevant, but it might drown
+Not only a noise does not bring anything relevant, but it might

-some crucial signals and make them inaudible!
+drown some crucial signals and make them inaudible!

 Noise is like ants at the picnic!